ultrabug/ultrabug.fr/docs/Tech Blog/2014/2014-06-04-consul-on-gentoo-linux.md

 ## WTF is consul ?

 Consul is a few months' old project (_and already available on Gentoo !_) from [the guys making Vagrant](http://www.hashicorp.com/).
-I especially like its datacenter centric architecture, intuitive deployment and its DNS + HTTP API query mecanisms.
+I especially like its datacenter centric architecture, intuitive deployment and its DNS + HTTP API query mechanisms.
 This sounds promising so far !

 This is a descripion taken from the Hashicorp's blog :